rkgofiitk/academic-issues.github.io/Topics/AI, ML & Data Science.md

 Like him, many other researchers also use AI and techniques based on heuristics and learning for their research.

-David L. Parans, Prof Emeritus of McMaster University published a note on ["Reak Risk of AI"](https://cacm.acm.org/magazines/2017/10/221330-the-real-risks-of-artificial-intelligence/fulltext).
-He had early training in AI at CMU.
-According to him  the research on AI relied more on intutitions than disciplined approach to problem solving that is practiced in physics, mathematics or engineering.
+David L. Parans, Prof Emeritus of McMaster University published a note on ["Real Risk of AI"](https://cacm.acm.org/magazines/2017/10/221330-the-real-risks-of-artificial-intelligence/fulltext).
+He had early training in AI as a student where his teachers were pioneers in the field of AI research.
+He says that AI relied more on intutitions than disciplined approach to problem solving that is practiced in physics, mathematics or engineering.
 In a discipilined aproach, a problem is thoroughly analyzed, mathematics behnid the problem is unraveled completely, often hand simulated, and then often proved using assertion-based model checkers.
-He goes on to say that "CMU Prof often has cavalier attitude" to specfic questions and recommended students to "try and find out".
+He goes on to say that "CMU
+Professors were clever but had cavalier attitude" to specfic questions and recommended the students to "try and fix it".
+Therefore, the foundation of AI research is based on mimicking human intuition and ptoblem solving through heuritics.
+However, heuristics works if it is used to select one from possible alternatives or to determine presentation order.
+It is typically used for speeding up the solution in search and prune kind of scenarios.
+In other situation heuristics are untrustworthy.
 Though Prof Sarangi's post is a bit blunt to taste of AI and ML enthusiast, David Pranas puts the same thing using "higher order of abstractions".
 He states that there are three different ways of AI
 research: